nim-lang/nimble/readme.markdown

 * The included develop files must be valid.
 * The packages listed in `dependencies` section must be dependencies required by the package's `.nimble` file and to be in the required by its version range.
-Transitive dependencies are not allowed but this may be changed in the future.
+Transitive dependencies are not allowed, but this may be changed in the future.
 * The packages listed in the included develop files are required to be valid **Nimble** packages, but they are not required to be valid dependencies of the current project.
-In the last case, they are simply ignored.
+In the latter case, they are simply ignored.
-* The develop files of the develop mode dependencies a package are being followed and processed recursively.
+* The develop files of the develop mode dependencies of a package are being followed and processed recursively.
 Finally, only one common set of develop mode dependencies is created.
-* In the final set of develop mode dependencies, it is not allowed to have more than one packages with the same name but with different file system paths.
+* In the final set of develop mode dependencies, it is not allowed to have more than one package with the same name but with different file system paths.

 Just as with the ``install`` command, a package URL may also be specified instead of a name.

-If present the validity of the package's develop file is added to the requirements for validity of the package which is determined by `nimble check` command.
+If present, the validity of the package's develop file is added to the requirements for validity of the package which is determined by `nimble check` command.